Zoz24/cen4020/README.md

 13. Replace the postgres user/password with your own in the above copy pasted code
 14. Save db.js then close the file.
 15. Back in the terminal, still in the server folder, run "npm install"
-16. Then, run "node index.js"
+16. Then, run "node index.js", still in the server folder
 17.  ****Keep this terminal open, open a second terminal****
 18. Go to the client/my-app folder
 19. Run "npm install"